 The tabular interest has been determined by formula as described in the NAIC instructions.
-The tabular less actual reserve released has been determined by a formula as described in the NAIC instructions.
+The tabular interest and tabular less actual reserve released for life insurance has been determined by a formula as described in the NAIC instructions.
 The tabular cost has been determined by formula as described in the NAIC instructions.
 Tabular interest on funds not involving life contingencies was determined from the basic data for the calculation of deposit fund liabilities.